 - a serious fault in a lift or staircase.

-More information about urgent repairs can be found in your statement of Rights and Responsibilities (the little red book provided to you at the commencement of your tenancy) or click here.
+More information about urgent repairs can be found in the Consumer Affairs Victoria renting guide click here.

 Sharing a property and co-tenancy

-In a co-tenancy arrangement, every tenant signs the tenancy agreement and all names appear on the bond lodgement with the Residential Tenancies Bond Authority.
-In a co-tenancy, any one individual can be held responsible for the actions of all the tenants, for example, if the rent is late or a breach of the tenancy occurs.
+In a co-tenancy arrangement, every renter signs the rental agreement and all names appear on the bond lodgement with the Residential Tenancies Bond Authority.
+In a co-tenancy, any one individual can be held responsible for the actions of all the renters, for example, if the rent is late or a breach of the tenancy occurs.

-If a new tenant wishes to move in under the existing tenancy, you must seek the landlords written permission – we can help you with this.
-Once permission is obtained, a tenant transfer form must be completed and signed by all parties to the tenancy, then lodged with the Residential Tenancies Bond Authority to advise of the change of tenancy.
+If a new renter wishes to move in under the existing rental agreement, you must seek written permission from the rental provider – we can help you with this.
+Once permission is obtained, a renter transfer form must be completed and signed by all parties to the tenancy, then lodged with the Residential Tenancies Bond Authority to advise of the change of tenancy.